fbpx

 Options for Azure AD Privileged Identity Management Licensing

+Before implementing Azure AD PIM, ensure you have the appropriate subscription.
 Specifically, you must allocate one of the subscriptions below to users that request or authorize privileged access.

 If you have any of these licenses – Microsoft 365, Office 365, OneDrive for Business, Exchange, or SharePoint – consider purchasing a Microsoft 365 E5 Insider Risk Management add-on.
 Alternatively, subscribe to Microsoft 365 E5 or Microsoft 365 A5.

-See the complete list of licensing options.Ā
+See the complete list of licensing options.

 To purchase a new subscription or add-on, sign in to admin.microsoft.com.
 Go to the menu and select “Marketplace.”